Warner Electric In-House 3D Printing Capability Accelerates Engineering & Manufacturing Processes

 Since their introduction into the marketplace, 3D printers have revolutionized how manufacturers do business.
-The ability to generate extremely detailed 3D objects based on CAD drawings allows manufacturers to move rapidly from concept thru prototyping and on to manufacturing.
+The ability to generate extremely detailed 3D objects based on CAD drawings allows manufacturers to move rapidly from concept to prototyping and on to manufacturing.

-UTILIZING THE LATEST 3D PRINTING TECHNOLOGY
+UTILIZING THE LATEST 3D PRINTING TECHNOLOGY AT WARNER ELECTRIC

 The slip clutch is mounted within the power-operated drivetrain on cargo plane pallet lock down systems.
 The clutch disengages the drive when it senses 50 Nm of torque if the clamping system hits an obstruction during closing or opening.
-This prevents damage from occurring to the clamps, actuators and drivetrain components which can be costly and more importantly take the plane out of service.
+This prevents damage from occurring to the clamps, actuators, and drivetrain components which can be costly and more importantly take the plane out of service.

 Warner engineers accepted the challenge and immediately began reviewing the application specifications and the customer’s original clutch sample.

 After careful analysis, the Warner engineering team developed a new unique prototype clutch solution.
 Within hours they also designed a test device to mount the new clutch so they could establish “proof of concept.”

 The testing device was produced using Warner’s in-house 3D printer.
 The prototype clutch was mounted to the unique 3D printed device, and cycle testing was performed.

 The process, from initial customer meeting to prototype development and testing, took approximately 3 weeks, much faster than if traditional engineering tools were used.